albar965/littlenavmap-manual/en/MAPDISPLAY.md

 A double-click zooms in showing either the airport diagram or the navaid closely and also shows details in the `Information` dock window.
 The same applies for all AI or multiplayer aircraft or ships.

 The double-click and single-click functionality does not work for flight plan waypoints or airports if the flight plan edit mode is enabled.
-The edit mode can be disabled using the toolbar or `Flight Plan` -&gt; `Edit Flight Plan on Map` in the main menu.
+The edit mode can be disabled using the toolbar or `Flight Plan` -> `Edit Flight Plan on Map` in the main menu.

 The mouse click sensitivity can be adjusted in the `Options` dialog on the `Map` tab.